How do Closing Costs Work?

 We've provided a general list of closing costs below, but we will give you a specific list of closing costs, with amounts, very soon after you have completed your application.
 At Prime Capital Mortgage Corp, we don't believe in surprises, so if your costs change, we'll be sure to let you know immediately.

 - Costs related to "originating" your loan

 - Points — These are costs you pay up-front to lower your interest rate (optional)

 - Private Mortgage Insurance (PMI)

-At Prime Capital Mortgage Corp, we answer questions about closing costs every day.
+Prime Capital Mortgage Corp can answer questions about these closing costs.
 Give us a call: 248-644-1200.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.